Th3Wol7/Tic-Tac-Toe-Java/README.md

 # Tic Tac Toe (Java)
 This is a simple Tic Tac Toe game implemented in 2 versions in Java.
-One which is played in the terminal/console and the other has a Graphical User Interface (GUI) which was implemented using the Swing GUI library.
+One which is played in the terminal/console and the other has a Graphical User Interface (GUI) which is implemented using the Swing GUI library.

 ### GUI version
 The game has a 3x3 grid for the players to place their respective symbols (either X or O).
 The player with three of their symbols in a row (horizontal, vertical, or diagonal) wins the game.
 If all of the spaces on the grid are filled and no player has won, the game is a draw.